smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Secret</tt></dt>
 <dd>
 The <tt>Secret</tt> attribute specifies an encrypted value that is decrypted at runtime by the Lambda function.
-Note that the required decryption key must be specified in the <tt>Secrets</tt> section to grant <tt>kms:Decrypt</tt> to deployment IAM role.
+Note that the required decryption key must be specified in the <tt>Secrets</tt> section to grant <tt>kms:Decrypt</tt> to module IAM role.

 The <tt>Secret</tt> attribute cannot be used in conjunction with a <tt>Resource</tt> section or <tt>Export</tt> attribute.